joaohenriquedossantos/joaohenriquedossantos/README.md

-# ✨Hey there!
+# Hey!
 What's good?
-Welcome to my place. 🏠 I Hope you're doing very well!
+Welcome!
+You'll find here some projects which I build whenever I have the time to upload something.